-In light of the recent grand jury response to the deaths of Eric Garner and Michael Brown, we have seen a flurry of creative action, organizing, and moments of learning.
-Our December newsletter highlights just a few of the many resources and responses that we have come across.
+In light of the recent grand jury response to the deaths of Eric Garner and Michael Brown, we have witnessed a flurry of creative action, organizing, and moments of learning.
+Our December newsletter highlights a number of resources and responses.
 Share your own encounters with action, creativity, or education by tweeting @NOCDNY or tagging your posts #culturalorganizing […]

 What gives a neighborhood its character?
 How does a community express its identity?
 Culture isn’t limited to museum walls and concert halls – Culture is HERE!
 Share the unexpected, unique elements of culture in your community by tagging your cultural snapshot on Twitter or Instagram with the hashtag #cultureishere.
 Need some inspiration?
 We composed samples in our November newsletter.
 We look […]